Part of the Picture - LGB people's drug and alcohol use in England

-The Part of the Picture (POTP) research project is a five-year partnership between The Lesbian & Gay Foundation (LGF) and the University of Central Lancashire (UCLan), funded by the Big Lottery Fund's research programme between 2009-2014.
+The Part of the Picture (POTP) research project was a five-year partnership between The Lesbian & Gay Foundation (LGF) and the University of Central Lancashire (UCLan), funded by the Big Lottery Fund's research programme between 2009-2014.

-POTP has three main aims:
+POTP had three main aims:

 - The establishment of an England-wide database of lesbian, gay and bisexual (LGB) people’s drug and alcohol use.

 - The use of the database to directly inform local and national policy and practice in addressing the drug and alcohol use of LGB people.

 - An improved knowledge and understanding of the needs of LGB drug and alcohol users amongst drug and alcohol agencies, through dissemination of the research findings.

 The study found evidence of significant problematic substance use among the LGB community:

 - Across all age groups LGB people are much more likely to use drugs than the general population.

 - Problematic patterns of drinking are much more common among LGB people.